What is a Safety Audit?

-Since 2003, Praxis has been providing training and technical assistance (TA) to communities to analyze institutional responses to violence against women through the use of institutional analysis, community assessment, best practice assessment and Safety and Accountability Audits.
+Since 2003, Praxis has provided consulting and training to communities to analyze institutional responses to gender-based violence through the use of institutional analysis, community assessment, best practice assessment, and Safety and Accountability Audits.

-Institutional Analysis can be used to discover information about: (1) people’s actual lived experience with the ways in which intervention is meeting or not meeting their needs; (2) organization and function of current practice; (3) contrasts between the stated official process and the actual process; (4) problems that require a shift in policy and practice; (5) whether recommended policies and protocols have been implemented as intended; (6) where harmful unintended consequences and disparity of impact might exist in a system or institution’s response; and (7) impact of changes in policy and practice.
+Institutional Analysis can be used to discover information about: (1) people’s actual lived experiences with institutions or systems; (2) how current front-line practice is organized; (3) gaps between the official process and the actual process; (4) problems that require a shift in policy and practice; (5) whether recommended policies and protocols have been implemented as intended; (6) how harmful consequences, inequities, and disparity of impact might be structured into a system or institution’s response; and (7) impact of changes in policy and practice.

-The following tools developed by Praxis reveal systemic problems and produce recommendations for institutional change:
+The following tools developed by Praxis help local, interagency teams to reveal systemic problems and produce recommendations for institutional change:

-The Center for the Study of Social Policy has adapted the Praxis method of institutional analysis to examining disparity in foster care placements for African American children.
+The Center for the Study of Social Policy has formally adapted Praxis Institutional Analysis to examine disparity in foster care placements for African American children.